khuedoan/blog/content/posts/automated-linux-installation-on-bare-metal-using-a-containerized-pxe-server.md

 ## How it works

 We will create a stateless PXE server in Docker containers on our laptop, turn the nodes on with wake on LAN, boot them through the network, and install Linux using unattended install config file, and get host sepecific settings based on the MAC address.
+We can shut down the PXE server after everything is installed.

 My laptop has 3 small servers inside Docker containers: